damienhaynes/TraktRater/README.md

  * From the **Export** box, right click on the **XML** icon and select **Save Link As...*.
  * Save the file to your hard drive.
  * Select your file from the TraktRater application.
  * You're now ready to Import!.

+###Letterboxd###
+The [Criticker](http://www.letterboxd.com) provider supports movie ratings and watched data.

+ * Logon to www.letterboxd.com if you haven't already.
+ * Open Settings page with your export data [Export](http://letterboxd.com/settings/data/)
+ * Click on your **Export your Data** and follow the prompts to export data as a zip archive.
+ * Save the file to your hard drive.
+ * Extract the files in the zip file to a directory on your hard-drive.
+ * Select the corresponding files (watched, ratings, diary) from the TraktRater application.
+ * You're now ready to Import!.

 Contributing